cloudlinux/user-docs-solo-cloudlinux/docs/manager/README.md

 #### End-user X-Ray plugin limitations

 * The end-user X-Ray plugin does not support creating continuous tasks.
 * The administrator and the end-user can’t run the tracing task for the same Domain/URL at the same time.
-Once, the administrator started a specific tracing task, the end-user will not be able to duplicate it.
+Once the administrator started a specific tracing task, the end-user will not be able to duplicate it.
 And the same is true for the administrators – they will just see the running task for the specific domain and see the notification that they're trying to create a tracing task with a duplicated URL.
 * If continuous tracing is enabled for the domain, the end-user will not be able to create a new task for this domain because the same rule works - it will be a duplicate of the existing tracing tasks.
 The next warning will appear:

     ![](/images/XRayEndUserUIWarning.png)

     To solve this, the existing running tasks for the same Domain/URL should be stopped or completed.
-You can find more details about this in the [FAQ](#what-should-i-do-if-i-see-the-warning-task-is-duplicated-by-url).
+You can find more details about this in the [FAQ](/manager/#what-should-i-do-if-i-see-the-warning-task-is-duplicated-by-url).

 ### X-Ray client

-<span class="notranslate">X-Ray</span> client is a PHP extension named <span class="notranslate">`xray.so`</span>.
-It analyzes the processing time of the entire request and its parts and then sends the data to the <span class="notranslate">X-Ray</span> agent.
+X-Ray client is a PHP extension named `xray.so`.
+It analyzes the processing time of the entire request and its parts and then sends the data to the X-Ray agent.

 #### List of supported PHP versions